HebronCoders/easyworship-export/README.md

-# easyworship-export
+### EasyWorship Export

-export files from easyworship to use for propresenter
+This repo holds a utility that will export files from EasyWorship for easy import into ProPresenter.